 Recently we noticed a Facebook group, administered by two Seventh-day Adventist men, called “Modesty: A Call to Stand Apart,” that had grown to over 3,000 followers.
 We asked Wyatt Allen, one of the originators of the group, to talk about it.
-Wyatt is a senior evangelist for Amazing Facts.
+Wyatt is an evangelist for Amazing Facts.

 Why did you feel a need to create a group to talk about modesty?

 Like many in the group, my wife and I had questions about modesty and what it means for our family.
 We found some interesting websites, but none that allowed for a conversation on the subject.
 So, I had the idea to create our own Facebook group with the hopes of sharing and learning from others interested in modesty, and who wanted to grow in this character trait.
 I teamed up with Jerrod Boling, a like-minded brother in Christ, to help as an administrator because of the amazing response and growth this group has been experiencing.

 We ask this question to all those applying to join the group and we have gotten a myriad of responses, all of them revealing that there is not one single settled definition.
 Personally, I consider modesty to be humility of life and dress.
 Simply, we are modest when we get the attention off ourselves and onto our Creator.
 The opposite of modesty would be a form of pride, or a “look at me” attitude.
 Modesty and pride are both issues of the heart and they will always show up in how we live and dress.
 “The outside appearance is an index to the heart” (Ellen G. White, Testimonies for the Church, Vol 1, 136).

 This group was started by men, and many of the participants are men, yet most discussions about modesty seem to focus on women.
 Why do you think that is?